quandohong28/quandohong28/README.md

 ## About Me

-I'm a passionate developer with a keen interest in web development, particularly using Laravel and Blade.
+I'm a passionate developer with a keen interest in web development, particularly using Laravel and ReactJs.
 I enjoy creating efficient and user-friendly applications, and I'm constantly learning and evolving my skills.

 ## Social Links